RASH MISCONCEPTIONS SET STRAIGHT

 - Uniformly red in the majority of cases

-A leading cause of misdiagnosis is the failure to recognize the Lyme disease rash, when present.
+A leading cause of misdiagnosis is the failure to recognize a Lyme disease rash when it is present.

 Research in our Center aims to improve the recognition of a Lyme disease rash: